stevenxchung/AWS-CSAA-ACloudGuru/Section 13 -- Extra Quizzes/README.md

 **1. You are a solutions architect working for a large pharmaceutical company who are involved in high performance computing to develop new drugs to treat arthritis.
 You are helping them to design a new application which will need to keep network traffic the lowest latency possible while leveraging very high CPU performance.
 They would like to place this solution on to the AWS platform and are looking for your recommendations.
 Which of the following do you suggest?**
 * CPU optimized EC2 instances deployed into placement groups

-**2. You work for a automotive company which is migrating their production environment in to AWS.
+**2. You work for an automotive company which is migrating their production environment in to AWS.
 The company has 4 separate segments, Dev, Test, UAT & Production.
 They require each segment to be logically isolated from each other.
 What VPC configuration should you recommend?**
 * A separate VPC for each segment.
 Then create VPN tunnels from your HQ to each VPC so the appropriate teams can each speak to their dedicated VPC

 **3. By default how many VPCs can you have per region in your AWS account?**